ptarmiganlabs/butler-sheet-icons/README.md

 3. Use a professional icon/image library such as Font Awesome.
    This gives you a nice, consistent look across all sheet icons.
 Converting the images to a suitable format and uploading them to Qlik Sense can be a challenge though, here tools such as [Butler Icon Upload](https://github.com/ptarmiganlabs/butler-icon-upload) can greatly simplify things.
 4. Create thumbnail images that are miniatures of the actual sheet layout.
-   The idea here is to take screen shots of all app sheets and then use these screenshots as thumbnail images.
+   The idea here is to take screen shots of all app sheets and then use these screenshots as thumbnail images for each sheet.

 **The goal of the Butler Sheet Icons project is to automate option 4 above.**

 Specifically:

 - The tool is cross platform and runs on Windows, MacOS, Linux and as a Docker container.
+- Stand-alone binaries for Windows, Linux and macOS are available for download.
+- Works on both Qlik Sense Cloud and Qlik Sense Enterprise on Windows (QSEoW).
+Qlik Sense Desktop not supported.
-- A single command will create thumbnail images, upload them to a Qlik Sense content library and assign them as sheet icons to all sheets in the Sense app.
+- A single command will create thumbnail images, upload them to Qlik Sense and assign them as sheet icons to sheets in the Sense app(s).

-By using for example Powershell and [Qlik CLI Windows](https://github.com/ahaydon/Qlik-Cli-Windows) it's possible to automatically create sheet thumbnails for all sheets in all apps in a Qlik Sense Enterprise environment!
+By using for example Powershell (which runs on Windows, macOS and Linux these days!) and [qlik-cli](https://qlik.dev/libraries-and-tools/qlik-cli) (which is an official, supported tool from Qlik) it's possible to automatically create sheet thumbnails for ***all*** sheets in ***all*** apps in a Qlik Sense environment!

-Use cases for the Butler Sheet Icons tool include
+Use cases for Butler Sheet Iconsinclude

 - Manual, one-off updates of a Sense app's sheet icons
 - Bulk update of all sheet icons in many apps
-- Update sheet icons as part of a CI/CD process
+- Update sheet icons as part of a CI/CD pipeline

-As of this writing Butler Sheet Icons supports Qlik Sense Enterprise on Windows.
-Support for Qlik cloud may be added in the future.

 ## 1.1.
 Sample screen shots